q335r49/microviche/README.md

 **click at topleft corner** | Quit
 **drag to topleft corner** | Show map

 Note that, as above, mouse commands only work when `ttymouse` is set to, `xterm2` or `sgr`.
-Unlike for plane navigation, a limited set of features work when `ttymouse` is `xterm`.
+Unlike for plane navigation, a limited set of features will work when `ttymouse` is `xterm`.

 ##Advanced